craftcms/docs/docs/3.x/upgrade.md

 ## Performing the Upgrade

 The best way to upgrade a Craft 2 site is to approach it like you’re building a new Craft 3 site.

-So to begin, create a new directory alongside your current project, and follow steps 1-3 in the [installation instructions](installation.md).
+To begin, create a new directory alongside your current project, and follow steps 1-3 in the [installation instructions](installation.md).

 With Craft 3 downloaded and prepped, follow these steps to complete the upgrade: